aydenjahola/fun-scripts/README.md

 ## Disclaimer
-This software is provided for entertaining and educational purposes only and is provided "AS IS", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose and noninfringement. in no event shall the authors or copyright holders be liable for any claim, damages or other
+This software is provided for entertaining and educational purposes only and is provided "AS IS" under the [MIT License](https://github.com/aydenjahola/fun-scripts/blob/main/LICENSE), without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose and noninfringement. in no event shall the authors or copyright holders be liable for any claim, damages or other